CONSTITUTIONAL LAW MOOT

 - Lecture/seminar activities, preparation of written submissions, presentation of oral arguments.

 02. Demonstrate advanced skills in writing legal submissions

 - Lecture/seminar activities, preparation of written submissions.

-03. Present complex legal issues in oral argument in a clear and compelling manner.
+03. Develop expert skills in making oral arguments in a clear and compelling manner

 - Learning/seminar activities, presentation of arguments.

 Select to view your study options…